justinccdev/opensimulator-tools/README.md

 ## analysis ##

-Tools for analysing OpenSimulator or related data files and for extracting relevant system information.
+Tools for analysing OpenSimulator or related data files.

 ## commands ##